HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

     ```

     !!!note
-        If the context root is removed, the home path must be removed as well.
+        If the context root is removed, you must remove the home path as well.
 It may take more time than usual for the **DX-Core** pod to get to a running state during the update process.

     Before login (no context root):